 2010s : Advances in Computing, Data, AI / Dominance of photorealism

-By the 2010s, due to advances in computational power, a presence of digital infrastructure like Environmental Analysis Tools, GIS, Cloud Computing and the propagation of 3D Modelling software like Sketchup, Rhino3D, Archicad and Revit, architectural design was becoming more and more integrated.
+By the 2010s, due to advances in computational power, a presence of digital infrastructures like Environmental Analysis Tools, GIS, Cloud Computing and the propagation of 3D Modelling software like Sketchup, Rhino3D, Archicad and Revit, architectural design was becoming more and more integrated.
 This means that most architecture firms are expected to be able to whip out stunning photorealistic renderings of their projects.
 For firms that do not have these capabilities, there’s thousands of visualization studios that can help them deliver their vision.
-Alongside this, new softwares like Lumion, Twin Motion and Enscape are allowing architects with very little technical knowledge of shaders and lighting calculations to produce stunning images with very little resources and intuitive workflows.
-More recently, there’s an intention to engage more with Augmentation Software and Hardware and move to a more immersive form of visualization that is dynamic (as opposed to still imaging), immersive (using HTC Vive, Oculus Rift, Google Cardboard, etc) and interactive bringing in aspects of Hollywood style cinematography, green screens, holograms and projection mapping.
+Alongside this, new softwares like Lumion, Twinmotion (link) and Enscape (enscape3d.com/)are allowing architects with very little technical knowledge of shaders and lighting calculations to produce stunning images with very little resources and intuitive workflows.
+More recently, there’s an intention to engage more with Augmentation Software and Hardware and move to a more immersive form of visualization that is dynamic (as opposed to still imaging), immersive (using HTC Vive, Oculus Rift, Google Cardboard, etc) and interactive bringing in aspects of Hollywood style cinematography, green screens, holograms, and projection mapping.
 One might argue that our imaging capabilities have become so good that it’s often very hard to understand if an image is generated computationally or a photograph of a built project.

 2020 : Digital Pipeline [AR / VR / MR / Augmented Construction / Cloud Computing / AI / 3D Printing / IoT]